Chaos Walking: Reception

 The Chaos Walking novels have been critically acclaimed.

 On the overall series, the Costa Prize Judges said that they were "convinced that this is a major achievement in the making", while the Guardian stated that "I would press Patrick Ness’s Chaos Walking trilogy urgently on anyone, anyone at all.
 It is extraordinary".
 In their review of the final book, Publishers Weekly called the series "one of the most important works of young adult science fiction in recent years."
 Robert Dunbar wrote in The Guardian that the series "will almost certainly come to be seen as one of the outstanding literary achievements of the present century, whether viewed as fiction for the young or for a wider readership."

 The Knife of Never Letting Go was received with near universal praise for its originality and narration from critics such as Ian Chipman from Booklist and Megan Honig from the School Library Journal.

 It went on to win several awards and recognitions, including the Guardian Award, and the 2008 James Tiptree, Jr. Award.

 The second book was also received well, with praise from Publishers Weekly, Children's Literature and Kirkus Reviews, all noting the excellent plot and cast.
 It was named as one of "the best YA science fiction novels of the year" by Publishers Weekly while Kirkus called the characters "heartbreakingly real" and praised the questions brought up about "the meaning of war and the price of peace."

 The book won the 2009 Costa children's fiction prize and was recognised widely for its success.

 The third book, Monsters of Men, has received greatly positive reviews and won the 2011 Carnegie Medal.
 It was also nominated for the Arthur C. Clarke award for best science fiction novel, only the second time that a young adult novel made it on to the shortlist.

-All three books have been shortlisted for the Carnegie Book Award.
+All three books were shortlisted for the Carnegie Book Award.

 Film adaptation

 Lionsgate acquired worldwide distribution rights to a film adaptation of the Chaos Walking trilogy, which was produced by Doug Davison's production company Quadrant Pictures.
 Allison Shearmur and Davison produced, Doug Liman directed, and Daisy Ridley starred in the film alongside Tom Holland, Mads Mikkelsen and Nick Jonas.
 The screenplay was originally going to be written by Ness, Charlie Kaufman and John Lee Hancock, but Kaufman dropped out of the project before it was released, because of creative differences.
 Shooting started in August 2017 in Montreal.
 The original release date was intended to be 1 March 2019, however this was postponed until 22 January 2021, to accommodate for reshoots, after test screenings came with poor reception.
-The release was postponed once again, to March 5 2021, due to the COVID-19 pandemic.
+The release was postponed once again, to March 5, 2021, due to the COVID-19 pandemic.

 The film released on 5 March 2021, to generally negative reviews.
 Many critics noted that the film did not live up to the source material from the books.